-Table 7 contains a list of some of the error messages that might be encountered during an Emulex HBA Manager application session.
+Table 7 contains a list of some of the error messages that might be encountered during an Emulex HBA Manager session.

-Table 7: Emulex HBA Manager Application Error and Warning Messages
+Table 7: Emulex HBA Manager Error and Warning Messages

 Error Message Commands Description Error: Read-only management mode is currently set on this host.
 The requested command is not permitted in this mode.
 Active management commands that change a property on an adapter or host This message is returned when some commands are attempted while the CLI is configured for Read-Only mode.
-See Section 4.1.1, CLI in Read-Only Mode.
+See Section 3.1.1, CLI in Read-Only Mode.
 Not supported.
 ChangeWWN If a volatile change is requested on an adapter that does not support volatile WWNs, it returns a Not Supported error.
-See Section 5.17.1, ChangeWWN.
+See Section 4.17.1, ChangeWWN.
 RETURN CODE: <0>: Success, no further action is needed.
-Download The firmware download completed without errors.
+Download The firmware download was completed without errors.
 ERROR: HBACMD_GetDumpFile: RM_GetDumpFile call failed (2) ERROR: <2>: Not Supported GetDumpFile Dump files are copied from the dump directory of the remote host to the dump directory of the local host.
 Specifying a local port identifier for this command returns an error because the source and destination directories are the same.
-See Section 5.8.4, GetDumpFile.
+See Section 4.8.4, GetDumpFile.
 ERROR: <4>: Invalid argument getfwparams setfwparam This message is returned when there is a problem with the command.
-See Section 5.9, Firmware Commands.
+See Section 4.9, Firmware Commands.
 ERROR: <5>: Illegal WWN format getfwparams setfwparam This message is returned when the WWN format is incorrect.
-See Section 5.9, Firmware Commands.
+See Section 4.9, Firmware Commands.
 ERROR: <24>: This firmware version is not supported on this board model.
 Download This message is returned when the firmware version is incompatible with the adapter.
-See Section 5.12.2, Download.
+See Section 4.12.2, Download.
 ERROR: <35>: Unable to allocate buffer getfwparams This message is returned when the command cannot allocate a buffer.
-See Section 5.9, Firmware Commands.
+See Section 4.9, Firmware Commands.
 ERROR: <180>: Authentication: User unknown All The specified user name is not valid or could not be authenticated by the system.
 See Section 1.2, Emulex HBA Manager Application Secure Management.
-ERROR: <181>: Authentication: Insufficient credentials All The specified user name and password are valid, and the user is a member of an Emulex HBA Manager application group.
-However, the Emulex HBA Manager application group does not have sufficient privileges to execute the specified command.
+ERROR: <181>: Authentication: Insufficient credentials All The specified user name and password are valid, and the user is a member of an Emulex HBA Manager group.
+However, the Emulex HBA Manager group does not have sufficient privileges to execute the specified command.
 See Section 1.2, Emulex HBA Manager Application Secure Management.
-ERROR: <183>: Secure Mgmt: user not a member of OCM group All The specified user name and password could be authenticated, but the user is not a member of an Emulex HBA Manager application group.
+ERROR: <183>: Secure Mgmt: user not a member of OCM group All The specified user name and password could be authenticated, but the user is not a member of an Emulex HBA Manager group.
 See Section 1.2, Emulex HBA Manager Application Secure Management.
+ERROR: Download Failed due to invalid firmware digital signature.
+Please contact customer support for additional help.
+ERROR: <203>: Failed validating firmware digital signature Download If you attempt to update unauthenticated firmware for a secure LPe31000-series, LPe32000-series, or LPe35000-series adapter, this error message is displayed.
+See Section 4.12.2, Download.

-Table 7: Emulex HBA Manager Application Error and Warning Messages (Continued)
+Table 7: Emulex HBA Manager Error and Warning Messages (Continued)